Donovan-Lab-at-ASU/Lab_Management/asu_tips/README.md

 5. Add all expenses from your trip.
 If you rented a car or took an Uber or taxi don't forget to include a receipt.

-- Note: if you used your own car, they are very picky about using the mileage calculator
+- Note: if you used your own car, they are very picky about using the mileage calculator to log your trips.
+Open up a new mileage expense, then click "mileage calculator" at the top, where you can input the addresses you visited that day.
+If you went to a conference center and then back to your Airbnb, for example, you can click "make this round trip".
+Once you save that the miles will update automatically.
+You can estimate it yourself but they WILL send it back to you if you don't use the calculator

 6. To submit an expense for food, select "Non-Standard Meal Allowance" from the drop-down menu as the expense type.